This is our review of the best dog agility equipment sets in 2023.

 Most affordable agility training sets you find online or at a dog agility shop have six poles.
 They are a fantastic way of improving your dog’s flexibility.

 Your dog might not be the fleetest of the foot, but at the same time, enhancing your dog’s agility is all about challenging them to new things like a weave pole.

-Weave poles are great additions to all dog agility equipment kits; therefore, we certainly think you should look for them in the best dog starter kit products online.
+Weave poles are great additions to all dog agility equipment kits; therefore, you should look for them online in the best dog starter kit products.
 A good agility dog must be nippy on the ground and in the air.

 They involve walking on the apparatus, touching the correct areas, which are different colours and sometimes rubber or silica sand is added to the flat paint for a sure-footed grip.

 We hope we’ve been some help with your search for the top dog agility equipment kits.
 New to training agility in your pet?
 Don’t worry!
 Give it a try and see how you get on – who knows, you may be competing at the next Crufts – but if not, you are still guaranteed to have a lot of fun!
-Invest in the best canine kit or other great equipment for dogs that will get your dog moving for their health as much as their ongoing training.
+Invest in the best canine kit that will get your dog moving for their health as much as their ongoing training.